 SecurityVulnerable through pluginsReduced attack surface

-When evaluating Headless CMS vs Traditional CMS for your organization, it's crucial to consider how these architectural differences align with your current and future needs.
+When evaluating headless architecture vs traditional architecture for your organization, it's crucial to consider how these architectural differences align with your current and future needs.
 For companies with complex digital marketing strategies that span multiple channels, the flexibility of a headless approach often provides significant advantages.
+The difference between cms and headless cms becomes most apparent in scenarios requiring content distribution beyond standard websites.

 Advantages of Headless CMS